confluentinc/kafka-tutorials/README.md

 3. Look at the staging site from different browsers.
 Ensure that you get approval from required reviewers.
 Submit PRs with fixes, if needed.

-4. Once the PR is approved, merge the PR.
-Note: do not `Squash and Merge`, instead use `Create a merge commit`.
-This is so that the git log will include the individual commits.
+4. Once the PR is approved, merge the PR via `Squash and Merge`.

 ### Deploy to live site